augmentable-dev/tickgit/docs/API.md

 Indicating the total count of TODOs found in the `HEAD` of that repository.

-To supply a branch name, send a `branch` query param with your request.
+To indicate a branch, send a `branch` query param supplying the branch name.

 _more coming soon!_